• Skip to primary navigation

 Instructions

-• Mix the baking powder in the hot milk, add a tablespoon of flour and sugar.
-Stir until well mixed.
+• Mix the baking powder in the hot milk, add a tablespoon of cornflour and sugar.
+Stir until well combined.
 Set aside for 10 minutes.

-• In a bowl, add the butter and stir very well.
-Add flour, eggs, salt, and cheeses.
-Using hands mix very well.
-Cover with plastic and let stand at room temperature for about 30 minutes.
+• In a bowl, add the butter and stir well.
+Add the cornflour, eggs, salt, and cheeses.
+Using your hands, mix well.
+Cover with plastic wrap and let it rest at room temperature for about 30 minutes.

-• Divide the mixture into 18 equal portions, form a ball with each of them and rub them along a floured surface, making a kind of long bolillo, then join each tip to form a doughnut.
-Cover with plastic paper and let stand at room temperature for 40 minutes.
+• Divide the mixture into 18 equal portions, shape each into a ball, and roll them on a floured surface, creating a kind of elongated roll.
+Then, connect each end to form a ring.
+Cover with plastic wrap and let them rest at room temperature for 40 minutes.

-• Place on a baking sheet lined with paraffin or butter-greased paper and bake for about 25 minutes or until golden on top of the cheese bread.
+• Place on a baking tray lined with parchment paper or greased with butter and bake for about 25 minutes or until the cheese breads are golden brown on top.

-• Serve warm with a cup of coffee.
+• Serve warm accompanied by a cup of coffee.

 Nutrition